Make a will online: a fully legal will writing service

 Make a will online using our secure website and take control of this important step in your life.

-Just £29.50 for a fully legal will and a money back guarantee if you are not completely satisfied.
+Just £29.50 for a fully legal will and £39.50 for a pair of wills, with a money-back guarantee if you are not completely satisfied.

 We carry £1,000,000 professional liability insurance for your protection.